signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 #### Upgrade

-To upgrade the Instrumentation package, run the following commands on your system (requires `root` privileges):
+To upgrade the Auto Instrumentation package, run the following commands on your system (requires `root` privileges):
 - Debian:
   ```sh